hepcat72/node-red-contrib-life360/README.md

 It adds the following filters for location change events:

-- Selected (or any) circle
+- Circle: Selected or any
-- Selected, any, first, or last person
+- Person: Selected, any, first, or last
-- Selected or any place
+- Place: Selected or any
-- Event type selection: arrive, leave, or either
+- Event type: Arrive, leave, or either

 Examples of location change events to monitor: